 We provide guidance, advice and training to help employees understand their responsibilities and how to act in full accordance with the law.

-Business integrity, including a clear anti-bribery commitment, has been an integral part of the Shell General Business Principles for many years.
 We do not tolerate the direct or indirect offer, payment, soliciting or acceptance of bribes in any form.
 Facilitation payments are also prohibited.
-More information on measures taken to prevent and detect corruption is provided on the Anti-corruption page.
+More information on measures taken to prevent and detect corruption is provided on our Transparency and Anti-corruption page.

-Similarly, our global international trade compliance programme affirms Shell’s commitment to trade compliance, including export controls and trade sanctions.
-In addition to relevant training, the programme provides staff and contractors tools and resources to comply with applicable trade regulations.
+In the same way, our global international trade compliance programme affirms Shell’s commitment to trade compliance, including export controls and trade sanctions.
+In addition to relevant training, the programme provides staff and contractors with tools and resources to comply with applicable trade regulations.